MatrixManAtYrService/htty/README.md

 It will [animate an ascii train in our terminal](https://linuxcommandlibrary.com/man/sl).

 Then we'll use `htty` to run `sl`.
-This will connect its output to a headless terminal.
-Also, we'll give `htty` some instructions about when it should dump snapshots of the headless terminal.
+`htty` accepts instructions about when it should dump snapshots of the headless terminal.

 ![animated ascii-art train](example.svg)